While the issues with unsustainable travel are quite well-documented, I think — knock on wood — things are actually getting a bit better.

 For example, Booking.com has introduced a sustainability badge for hotels.
 This badge is based on various measures regarding waste, energy and greenhouse gases, water, supporting local communities and protecting nature.
 It’s very subtle, but you can see these establishments labelled as a “Travel Sustainable property”.

 This label appears among the listings, but you can also search for them using filters:

-Issuing the badge is based on self-assessment surveys, so I suppose that’s not a completely watertight system.
+Issuing the badge is based on self-assessment surveys, so it may not be a completely watertight system.
 However, any property that claims to be sustainable but isn’t would surely suffer bad reviews, so I believe this badge gives a useful indication.

 Google Travel also recently introduced its own eco-certified badge.
 It’s awarded to hotels that were “certified as environmentally sustainable by an independent organisation recognised by Google”.
 Hopefully, more travel platforms will follow suit.

 Ecotourism is another way to make an impact.
 This won’t necessarily negate the overall environmental impact of your trip, but ecotourism does play a crucial role in protecting nature and preserving biodiversity.

 Ecotourism is essentially any kind of tourism that benefits the environment and the local people.
 Safaris are often one of the first things that spring to mind, but there are many other examples.
 I would consider scuba diving, whale-watching, hiking, rock climbing, and canyoning all to be ecotourism as well (if done responsibly).